inbravo/aws-feature-set/README.md

       - Directory Service - (important for architect exam)
       - WAF - Web Application Firewall.
 Allows application level protection.
 Different from traditional network level firewalls.
 You can inspect headers / content
       - Artifacts - All Documentation - under compliance and reports.
-  - Management Tools (important for architect exam)
+  - Management Tools
       - Cloud Watch - monitor performance of AWS environment – standard infrastructure metrics.
       - Cloud Formation - Infrastructure into Code - document which describes the infrastructure which uses AWS resources.
       - Cloud Trail - audit usage of AWS Resources.
 Important for security exam.
       - OpsWorks - automate deployments using Chef.
 Important for sysops exam
-      - Config manager - monitors environments and **provides alerts for events**.
-E.g. someone creates a security group which is against policy
+      - Config manager - monitors environments and **provides alerts for events**. e.g. someone creates a security group which is against policy
       - Trusted Advisor - automated tips for cost & performance optimization, security tips, architecture and design
   - Application Services
       - Step functions – visualize application internals – which micro services is your application using.